Nick-Pearson/Nick-Pearson.github.io/public_html/data/smugglers.md

 ## Issues and Improvements

-I think in the core game there were some obvious issues, clearly I had tried to include too many gameplay mechanics.
+In the core game there were some obvious issues, clearly I had tried to include too many gameplay mechanics.

 * When you boot the game it takes at least 4 taps to get into the actual game with many options that confuse first time players.
 I would change this to jump straight into the game for first time players, only showing the main UI after they complete their first mission.

-*  Obstacles are rather dull after the first few, an obvious addition would be to include was fuel boosters for the player to collect as they played.
+*  Obstacles were rather dull after the first few, an obvious addition would be to include fuel boosters for the player to collect as they played.
 These could be positioned in hard to reach areas to reward more skilled players.
-This idea could also be extended to give the player extra money
+This idea could also be extended to give the player extra money.

 * Death is not fun.
-The addition of a better game over screen would have helped players understand why they lose.
-Additionally, when the player runs out of fuel it is up to them to click back - there is no automatic timeout.
-The addition of a 'lifesaver' item or 'lucky spin' like ones seen in other popular mobile games might have also helped this, useful for players who make it most of the way but die at the end.
+The addition of a better 'Game Over' screen would have helped players understand why they lose.
+Additionally, when the player ran out of fuel it was up to them to click back - there was no automatic timeout.
+The addition of a 'lifesaver' item or 'lucky spin' like ones seen in other popular mobile games might have also helped this.
+This would have been useful for players who made it most of the way through the level but died near the end.

 ## Result

 Despite the numerous issues with my entry I passed through to the final round, and after coming Runner Up was offered a 1 year Placement with Sumo Digital.
+This was a brilliant chance to learn from some of the top games developers in the UK which has helped me enhance my own personal projects and my university work.
+At the end of the year I was lucky enough to stay at Sumo for an additional few months to continue working as part of the team there.

-I later found out via the Documentary series about the process that the main reason I had progressed to the final round was due to my code quality.
+I later found out via the Documentary series about the competition that the main reason I had progressed to the final round was due to my code quality.

-I've attached some of the feedback from the judges I received during the process, there was a bug in the build sent to judges which I hadn't noticed which crops up several times in the feedback.
-In the links section you will find a link to the Github clone of the repo, this has the original commits so you may be able to spot the bug fix I implemented after the fact ([Hint @fa-external-link ](https://github.com/Nick-Pearson/SmugglersParadise/commit/7937187d8f180d81c857ae844d56d6f8e4e4e591#diff-5ea3f08ef2c44a17b9b7ad729ff329f8)).
+I've attached some of the feedback from the judges I received during the process.
+There was a bug in the build sent to judges which I hadn't noticed which crops up several times in the feedback.
+In the links section you will find a link to the Github clone of the repository, which has the original commits so you may be able to spot the bug fix I implemented after the fact ([Hint @fa-external-link ](https://github.com/Nick-Pearson/SmugglersParadise/commit/7937187d8f180d81c857ae844d56d6f8e4e4e591#diff-5ea3f08ef2c44a17b9b7ad729ff329f8)).

 ### Judges Feedback